Location

 Program Highlights

-• 2 weeks of one-on-one interactive Spanish language instruction, four to five hours a day; language immersion throughout.
+• One-on-one interactive Spanish language instruction, four to five hours a day; language immersion throughout.
 (2-3 weeks on 6 week program)

-• Home-stays in 2 to 3 different communities, including 2 weeks during language school.
+• Home-stays in different communities, including during language school.

 • Volunteering in schools, clinics, and farms.
 Tree planting with the Chico Mendes project.
 Approximately 20 hours of service credit earned.